gatzecode/gatze/README.md

   - `expandedWidth`: Width when expanded (default: '16rem')
   - `autoExpandActive`: Auto-expand active items (default: true)
   - `collapseOthersOnExpand`: Collapse other items on expand (default: true)

+- **How It Works:**
+  1. **On sidebar hover enter**: Sidebar expands from 4rem to 16rem
+  2. **Click on collapsable item**: Item expands to show children (traditional behavior)
+  3. **On sidebar hover leave**: Sidebar collapses to 4rem, **but items stay expanded**
+  4. **On sidebar re-hover**: Sidebar expands again, showing your expanded items
+  5. **Smart parent highlighting**:
+     - **Sidebar collapsed (4rem)**: Parent always highlighted if any child is active
+     - **Sidebar expanded (16rem)**:
+       - Item collapsed → Parent highlighted if child is active
+       - Item expanded → Parent NOT highlighted (child is visible)

+  This creates a smooth, intuitive experience where users can:
+  - Expand items with click (standard interaction)
+  - Leave and return to the sidebar without losing their navigation state
+  - See their previously expanded items when hovering back
+  - **Always** identify which parent contains the active page when sidebar is collapsed (icon highlighted)
+  - See the actual active child when both sidebar and item are expanded (no redundant highlighting)
+  - Work more efficiently without re-expanding menus constantly

 ##### Planned Variants